vktrwlt/nextjs-chakra-ui-starter/README.md

 `PascalCase` is used when naming files and components Prefix `Chakra` into the components name when extending styles and props imported from the Chakra-ui library

+## Coding Standards

+Javascript coding standards are enforced using eslint and alias are used when importing files